Rodna: History

 During the Late Middle Ages, the Transylvanian Saxon-inhabited village was sacked by the Mongols during their invasion of the Kingdom of Hungary.
+After 1570, the settlement became part of the Principality of Transylvania.

-Between 1711 (Treaty of Szatmar) and 1918, Rodna was part of the Austrian monarchy, province of Transylvania; in Transleithania after the compromise of 1867.
+Between 1711 (Treaty of Szatmar) and 1918, Rodna was part of the Habsburg monarchy, province of Transylvania; in Transleithania after the compromise of 1867.
 A post-office was opened in 1856, later named Ó-Radna ("Old Rodna").
+In 1876, the village became part of Beszterce-Naszód County.